manxin-c/manxin-c.github.io/projectlist.md

 #### Key Accomplishments:
 1. Led a team of five people to complete the project defense and mid-term defense.
 Our work on this project earned us an award at the university level.

-#### Noteworthy qualities displayed:
+#### Noteworthy Qualities Displayed:
-1. Leardership: I reasonably assign work to my group members and effectively coordinate our efforts to achieve project goals.
+1. Leadership: I assign tasks to my group members in a logical manner and effectively coordinate our collective efforts to achieve project objectives.
-2. Initiative: I am eager to learn and proactively seek out information to contribute to the project.
-This is my first time engaging with a scientific project, and I am committed to honing my skills and mastering the daily experimental procedures.
+2. Initiative: With a strong desire to learn, I actively seek out information to benefit the project.
+As this is my inaugural engagement with a scientific project, I am dedicated to refining my skills and becoming proficient in daily experimental protocols.